-Please be reminded that school attendance will be mandatory from 8th March 2021.
+Please be reminded that school attendance has been mandatory since 8th March 2021.
 It is vital that children return to school, for their educational progress, for their wellbeing, and for their wider development.
-We have been working really hard to prepare safe return for all pupils and appreciate the support of parents to help us to achieve this.
+We have been working really hard to prepare a safe return for all pupils and appreciate the support of parents to help us to achieve this.

 At St. Vincent’s we work hard to:

 - Ensure every pupil has access to the full-time education to which they are entitled

 - Promote good attendance and reduce absence, including persistent absence

 - Act early to address patterns of absence